-Sending the privilege away: attorney-client emails in the corporate setting
+Sending the privilege away: attorney-client emails in the corporate setting - .PDF file.

 In a pending False Claims Act case involving allegations of noncompliance with the federal physician self-referral law, 42 U.S.C. § 1395nn, the US District Court for the Middle District of Florida has issued a recent order denying the protection of attorney-client privilege.
 Without an in-depth analysis of the work-product doctrine, the Court found that no attorney-client or work product protection existed over emails involving in-house counsel and the finance department, emails where an in-house attorney was only copied, or communications that did not exclusively seek legal advice.

 Click on the link above to download this K&L Gates briefing.